Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

 We now come to one of the gems in Fano's paper \cite[pages 75--76] {Fano}.
-As far as we know this geometrical construction has not been yet translated into modern geometrical language despite its huge number of citations.
-Let us remark that, obviously, Fano did not state the next result in this precise form.
-Indeed, there he proves the following: {\it La $M^6$ intersezione di una $V^3_4$ contenente una $R$ \rm{(our $T$)} \it col $S_1$-cono quadrico che proietta questa da una sua corda $r$ appartenente alla $V^3_4$ contiene una seconda rigata del $4^o$ ordine $\rho$, \rm see {\it loc. cit.}}
+As far as we know this geometrical construction has not been yet translated into modern geometrical language despite the great interest that this example has generated over the decades.
+Let us remark that, obviously, Fano did not state the next result in this form.

-\begin{thm} Let $X\in\mathcal C_{14}$, let $T\subset X$ be a smooth quartic rational normal scroll, let $\Sigma\subset\p^5$ be the rational normal scroll given by the pencil of planes spanned by the conics contained in $T$ and let $\mathcal T$ be the closure of the family of quartic rational normal scrolls contained in $X$, that is the Hilbert scheme of rational normal scrolls contained in $X$.
+\begin{thm} Let $X\in\mathcal C_{14}$, let $T\subset X$ be a smooth quartic rational normal scroll, let $\Sigma_T\subset\p^5$ be the rational normal scroll given by the pencil of planes spanned by the conics contained in $T$ and let $\mathcal T$ be the closure of the family of smooth quartic rational normal scrolls contained in $X$ ($i.e.$ the Hilbert scheme of smooth quartic rational normal scrolls contained in $X$).